antebudimir/eslint-plugin-vanilla-extract/README.md

 - Recommended ESLint configuration for the plugin.
 - `no-zero-unit` rule to disallow units when the value is zero.
 - `no-unknown-unit` rule to disallow unknown units.
+- `no-trailing-zero` rule to disallow trailing zeros in numbers.
-- Support for using the plugin’s recommended config via the extends field (as discussed in [issue #3](https://github.com/antebudimir/eslint-plugin-vanilla-extract/issues/3))
+- Support for using the plugin's recommended config via the extends field (as discussed in [issue #3](https://github.com/antebudimir/eslint-plugin-vanilla-extract/issues/3))
 - Comprehensive rule testing.

 ### Current Work

-- `no-number-trailing-zero` rule to disallow trailing zeros in numbers.
+- `no-px-unit` rule to disallow use of `px` units with configurable whitelist.

 ### Upcoming Features

-- `no-px-unit` rule to disallow use of `px` units with configurable whitelist.
 - `prefer-logical-properties` rule to enforce use of logical properties.
 - `prefer-theme-tokens` rule to enforce use of theme tokens instead of hard-coded values when available.
 - `no-global-style` rule to disallow use of `globalStyle` function.